University Requirements for Graduate Degrees & Certificates

 Old Dominion University offers Prior Learning Assessment, a program for assessing graduate-level knowledge gained through work and life experience and self-study.
 Students should meet with their advisors or distance learning representative to determine how Prior Learning Assessment credit affects their degree planning.
 A student may ordinarily earn a maximum of six semester hours at the graduate level through the following mechanisms:

-4. Portfolio development.
+- Portfolio development.
 Upon approval of the student’s graduate program director and the appropriate chair and/or dean of the college involved, a student may develop a portfolio for a graduate-level course(s) offered by Old Dominion University to earn academic credit.
-Portfolios are submitted to the Office of Prior Learning Assessment and assessed for credit by the appropriate department and/or college involved.
+Portfolios are submitted to and assessed for credit by the appropriate department and/or college involved.

 The following regulations for Prior Learning Assessment credit apply:

-4. No letter grades be entered on the student’s transcript for Prior Learning Assessment credit, but that this credit be treated in the same way as transfer credit with “Pass” (P) and not be counted in the student’s grade point average.
+- No letter grades will be entered on the student’s transcript for Prior Learning Assessment credit.
+This credit will be treated in the same way as transfer credit: a “XP” (Pass) will be assigned and it will not count in the student’s grade point average.

-10. Prior Learning Assessment credit earned at another institution will be re-evaluated by Old Dominion University faculty to determine whether credit may be awarded at Old Dominion University.
+- Prior Learning Assessment credit earned at another institution may be re-evaluated by Old Dominion University faculty at their discretion to determine whether credit may be awarded at Old Dominion University.

 Procedures for Prior Learning Assessment